AwesomeController/serious-business/kickstarter/body_copy.md

 #### Anthony

 Awesome Controller acts like a translater between your Wii or PS3 controllers and your game consoles.
-We built on existing research to translate the bluetooth signals to the protocols that the various game consoles understand.
+We built on existing research to translate the Bluetooth signals to the protocols that the various game consoles understand.
 You connect your Awesome Controller via an interchangable dongle to your favorite system, sync your controller, and start playing.
 You'll only need one Awesome Controller, but you'll need a different dongle for each game console.

 #### Kail